Biden aims to cut bureaucratic runaround for government services

 “We do our banking online,” Sweeney said.
 “We do our work online.
 We can order food online.
 We can order groceries from our phone.
 I think people are accustomed to that now and they’re demanding that government keep up as well.”

+Paul Light, a public policy professor at New York University and an expert on the federal bureaucracy, said the initiative could be a big deal, although the Biden administration will face obstacles.

+“The problem is not in the hope but in the bureaucratic morass,” Light said.
+“The fight to improve government services requires a broad retooling of the bureaucratic wiring and flattening of the hierarchy.
+The federal government may be willing, but its technology is ancient, its personnel system sluggish, the bureaucratic layering unrelenting.”

-The government has identified 35 service providers in federal agencies that can reduce administrative burdens and develop “new online tools and technologies that can provide a simple, seamless, and secure customer experience,” according to a fact sheet obtained by The Associated Press.
+The government has identified 35 service providers in federal agencies that can reduce administrative burdens and develop “new online tools and technologies that can provide a simple, seamless, and secure customer experience,” according to a White House fact sheet.

 For retirees and the nearly 4 million Americans who turn 65 each year, the order requires that they be able to claim Social Security benefits online more easily.
 Medicare recipients are to be able to access personalized online tools for saving money on drugs and managing their health care.
 Taxpayers will be able to schedule callbacks with the IRS instead of waiting on hold or having to manage issues through letters and faxes.